 We may also invite you to an informal interview, so that we can meet you in person and answer any questions you might have.

-We look carefully at the grades you have achieved so far, paying special attention to your GCSE and AS results.
-We also pay close attention to your predicted grades.
+We look carefully at the grades you have achieved so far, paying special attention to your GCSE and predicted A Level results.
 We understand that students do not always get the grades they deserve, and that different students will develop intellectually at a different pace.
 So don’t panic if your GCSEs were not as good as you had hoped.
 If there are any special circumstances you think we should know about, ask your teacher to include them in your reference.

-Our standard entry requirement is 320 UCAS points from three A Levels (or equivalent), including at least a B in History, Ancient History or Classical Civilisation.
-This excludes General Studies and Critical Thinking, and the 320 points cannot be spread across more than three subjects.
+Our standard entry requirement is ABB in three A Levels (or equivalent), including at least a B in History, Ancient History or Classical Civilisation.
+This excludes General Studies and Critical Thinking.

 The Personal Statement is your chance to tell us who you are and why you would like to study history.
 It is our first encounter with your style of writing and can provide a starting point for discussion at interview.
 So it is worth spending real time and care on this part of the UCAS form.